I recently have been asked by some readers to explain what I did to get Penelope to comfort nurse at 5 months.

 Think of it as if you are “pouring” your love into them.
 And if you are not in a loving, happy mood, you are “pouring” poison into them… and our babies are smart, they don’t want to drink no stinkin’ poison.

-One of the most helpful things I learned to be able to stay in a mental “happy” place, no matter if Penelope was making any progress or not, was taught to me by a dear friend and energy healer.
-I asked her if I should just give up trying to get Penelope to nurse (again this was around 12 weeks).
+One of the most helpful things I learned to be able to stay in a mental “happy” place, no matter if my daughter was making any progress or not, was taught to me by a dear friend.
+I asked her if I should just give up trying to get her to nurse (again this was around 12 weeks).
 I asked her if I should just focus on pumping and stop trying, because the trying and rejection were so hard on me, I couldn’t take it anymore.
 She told me that instead of looking at it as black or white, as in Try or Not Try, to look for the gray, softer alternative-The Middle Road.
 At that point, I stopped trying at every. single. feeding. and instead only tried when I felt a “calling” or felt that the moment was perfect.

 She also told me to unconditionally love my daughter and to let her choose her own life’s path.
 She told me that it was Penelope’s choice not to nurse, that for whatever reason this is what she needs and wants and I needed to honor her path.